Eat Better – Drink Less – Exercise More

 - And more

 Cannabis recovery products are infused with a variety of cannabis compounds.
-You’ll find CBD, THC, CBN, and CBG cannabinoids blended with known wellness properties to ease your pain and keep you on that gym schedule.
+You’ll find CBD, THC, CBN, and CBG cannabinoids blended with other known wellness properties to ease your pain and keep you on your exercise schedule.
 Many of these products are non-euphoric, meaning you won’t get ‘high’ from applying a CBD recovery cream.
-This is welcome news for people looking to benefit from cannabis’ wellness benefits without experiencing the intoxicating effects of THC.
+This is welcome news for people looking to benefit from canna-wellness without experiencing the intoxicating effects of THC.

 Click here to discover cannabis recovery products.